istr-uc/MAST/docs/README.txt

                                     it may or may not provide better results than that technique;
                                     For EDF processing resources, since
-                                    offset_based analysis is not yet
+                                    this technique is not yet available,
-                                    implemented for them,
-                                    the holistic analysis is used
+                                    the offset_based_approx analysis is used
            offset_based_approx    : offset-based linear analysis
-                                    with no optimizations. it provides
+                                    with no optimizations.
+In fixed-priority
-                                    results that are worse than in the offset_based_slanted technique; it is
+                                    processors it provides results that are
+                                    worse than in the offset_based_slanted
-                                    provided for comparison purposes
-                                    For EDF processing resources, since
-                                    offset_based analysis is not yet
-                                    implemented for them,
-                                    the holistic analysis is used
+                                    technique.
            offset_based_approx_w_pr:offset-based analysis with precedence
                                     relations. it is like the
                                     offset_based_approx technique